-This is an annotated version of the article Plural Marriage in Kirtland and Nauvoo at lds.org.
-Content is derived largely from Mormonism 101, with edits and adaptations by the current author.
-To display the annotation which illustrate the “positive spin” of the Essay, click on the note numbers at the end of a paragraph (Spin Note 1, Spin Note 2, etc.).
+This is a ver batem, yet annotated version of the article Plural Marriage in Kirtland and Nauvoo at lds.org.
+Spin notes are derived largely from Mormonism 101, with edits and adaptations by the current author.
+To display the annotation which illustrate the “positive spin” of the Church Essay, click on the note numbers at the end of a paragraph (Spin Note 1, Spin Note 2, etc.).
 Click again to hide the note.
 The annotations are not part of the original article.

 Latter-day Saints believe that monogamy—the marriage of one man and one woman—is the Lord’s standing law of marriage.
 In biblical times, the Lord commanded some of His people to practice plural marriage—the marriage of one man and more than one woman.
 Some early members of The Church of Jesus Christ of Latter-day Saints also received and obeyed this commandment given through God’s prophets.
 Spin Note 1